boennecd/mssm/cran-comments.md

 but the urls are valid.
 I do not know why some servers would get a 403.

 There is a NOTE about the size of the package on most platforms.

+## Resubmission
+I now use a CRAN URL in canonical form.